 Natural Light & The Italian Piazza 1990-2017

 The work of Sandra Davis Lakeman during her decades of study in the public spaces of ancient villages of Italy and Sardinia, has certainly helped develop the concepts that characterize City Repair today.
-The fact that the primary gathering place, piazza or "public square" best occurs in the middle of pathway intersections is a key insight from her work.
-The notion being that "where our pathways converge, our lives come together" in that place.
-Her work also reveals that "geomorphic" villages are adapted to their landscape and bioregion in highly specific ways that become cultural expressions meaning and function.
-The fact that the village literally "emerges" from the land form and in response to light and climate,and through the intelligence and ingenuity of the participating population is a key distinction that also contributed to the goals and design principals that form the foundation of City Repair today.
-The archetypes of urban form, which Ms. Lakeman has been describing during her work in Sardinia has also helped City Repair in it's focus on the complimentary parts and pieces that support the "retrofit" of ordinary "development" communities in the USA.
+The fact that the primary gathering place, piazza or public square best occurs in the middle of pathway intersections is a key insight from her work.
+The notion being that where our pathways converge, our lives come together in that place.
+Her work also reveals that geomorphic villages are adapted to their landscape and bioregion in highly specific ways that become cultural expressions meaning and function.
+The fact that the village literally emerges from the land form and in response to light and climate, and through the intelligence and ingenuity of the participating population, is a key distinction that also contributed to the goals and design principals that form the foundation of City Repair today.
+The archetypes of urban form, which Ms. Lakeman had been describing during her work in Sardinia, has also helped City Repair in it’s focus on the complimentary parts and pieces that support the retrofit of ordinary development communities in the USA.

 Jane Jacobs, Sybil Maholy-Nagy, & Kevin Lynch, Contemporary Urban Theorists